 Nucleotides which form part of the DNA is like the mobile phone’s OS (operating system).
 If the phone is infected with a virus, the OS may malfunctions.
 The easiest way is to reboot the phone’s OS (start from the beginning) and the phone will work back as intended by tapping its original design or code and applying the sequence for the phone to work well again.
-Although we cannot reboot our body (and set it to the original state), we can maintain our DNA’s health and integrity through nucleotides supplementation.

 Another example is a photocopier.
 Our DNA is the original copy or design.
 It can make copies of itself (photocopy).
 When the photocopies are damaged, we can go back to the original copy (DNA) and replicated itself again.
 Therefore, it is important to maintain the integrity of the original design (DNA).
 We can protect our cells (organs) at DNA structure through nucleotides supplementation.